Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

 - Checking for OS: `nmap -sS -A 192.168.1.105`

-- Typing the ip address of the victim in the brower can reveal folder directories if there are security loop holes
+- Typing the ip address of the victim in the brower can reveal folder directories on the "HTML page" if there are security loop holes such as no formal index.html.
+The directories may or may not be password protected.

 - gives information about the company_folders and secret_folder and we find that they are password protected

+- Alternatively If you know the path to a file, you can attempt to download it directly  `wget 192.168.1.105/company_folders/customer_info/customers.txt`

+- `wget 192.168.1.105/meet_our_team/ashton.txt`

+- Or run an nmap script reveal hidden files and directories : `nmap --script http-enum -p80 192.168.1.105`

 - These also inform that the username is Ashton for these password protected folders